HAPS Selection for Hybrid RF/FSO Satellite Networks: Signals and System Model

 where $\overline{\gamma}_{SH_j}=\frac{ \zeta {P_S} }{N_{0}}$ is the average SNR with $\mathbb{E}[I_{SH_j}^2]=~1$.

-In this setup, the HAPS selection is based on the satellite-HAPS channel quality, where the HAPS node with the best channel quality among $N$ HAPS is selected to maximize the instantaneous SNR between $S$ and $H$ as follows:

-where $1\leq j\leq N$ shows the HAPS index.
+In this setup, the HAPS selection is based on the satellite-HAPS channel quality, where the HAPS node with the best channel quality among $N$ HAPS is selected to maximize the instantaneous SNR between $S$ and $H_j$ as follows: where $1\leq j\leq N$ shows the HAPS index.
 Considering the EW fading, the cumulative distribution function (CDF) of $\gamma_{SH_J}$ can be given as follows \cite{barrios2012}:

 where $\eta_{SH_j}$ is the scale parameter, $\alpha_{SH_j}$, and $\beta_{SH_j}$ present the shape parameters which are directly related to the atmosphere and the scintillation index.
 These parameters can be expressed as follows \cite{barrios2013}: